Happy New Year and welcome to the Sapphic Reading Challenge 2021!

 - Butch/butch pairing: A book about two butch women falling in love or being in an established relationship with each other.
 Check out the blog post with 15 book recommendations here.

 - Time travel: The book’s plot revolves around the protagonist traveling through time.
+Check out the 15 recommended time travel books here.

 - Character over 40: At least one of the book’s main characters is over 40.